We are now accepting submissions for FACETS 40th Annual Chicago International Children’s Film Festival (“CICFF”), running November 3 through 19, 2023.

-As the first Academy®-qualifying children’s film festival in the world, our festival presents the best, most innovative international films for kids and teens.
-We seek out films that both entertain audiences and challenge them to widen their perspectives.
-But more importantly, we invite film submissions that inspire and speak to the creative minds and hearts of young people.
+As the first Academy®-qualifying children’s film festival in the world, the CICFF presents the best, most innovative international films for kids, teens, and young adults ages 2-25.
+We seek films that entertain audiences, challenge perspectives, inspire, and speak to the creative minds and hearts of young people.

 DIVERSITY AND INCLUSION:

-Festival films reach unique audiences diverse in age, socioeconomic background, ability, and ethnic heritage, as well as a broad range of children and teens, educators, parents, and peers unduplicated in the youth film festival audience landscape worldwide.
-At post-screening discussions, filmmakers have an incomparable opportunity to connect with the widest possible array of viewers.
+It is our continued mission that Festival films reach unique audiences diverse in age, socioeconomic background, ability, identity, and ethnic heritage, as well as a broad range of children, teens, and young adults, educators, parents, and peers unduplicated in the youth film festival audience landscape.

 Awards are determined by a Professional Jury consisting of filmmakers, critics, teachers, community leaders, and parents, who award prizes in all categories including the Oscar®-qualifying Best Animated and Best Live-Action Short Film categories.